laurivosandi/certidude/README.rst

 Introduction
 ------------

-Certidude is a novel X.509 Certificate Authority management tool with privilege isolation mechanism and Kerberos authentication mainly designed for OpenVPN gateway operators to make VPN client setup on laptops, desktops and mobile devices as painless as possible.
+Certidude is a minimalist X.509 Certificate Authority management tool with Kerberos authentication mainly designed for OpenVPN gateway operators to make VPN client setup on laptops, desktops and mobile devices as painless as possible.

 .. figure:: doc/certidude.png